FlyingDomotic/FF_A6lib/README.md

 ## What's for?
 This class allows asynchronously sending/receiving SMS using an A6 or GA6 (and probably others) modem using PDU mode.

-Messages are in UTF-8 format and automatically converted into GSM7 (160 characters) or UCS2 (70 characters).
+Messages are in UTF-8 format and automatically converted into GSM7 or UCS2, and split in multiple messages if needed.

 A callback routine in your program will be called each time a SMS is received.